 In a study conducted by the Division of Trauma in Los Angeles CA, over 5,800 pedestrian accidents were reviewed.
-The most common type of severe injury to pedestrians was head injuries, flowed by chest, abdomen and then extremities.
-The study linked both speed and age of the pedestrian to the severity and the survival outcome.Vehicle Speed Plays a Big Role in Severity of Pedestrian Accidents
+The most common type of severe injury to pedestrians was head injuries, followed by injuries to the chest, abdomen and then extremities.
+The study linked both vehicle speed and age of the pedestrian to the severity and the survival outcome.Vehicle Speed Plays a Big Role in Severity of Chicago Pedestrian Accidents

 In a study released by the Chicago Department of Transportation in 2011, the types of pedestrian-vehicle accidents in Chicago showed some alarming trends.
 The majority of accidents were caused by drivers refusing to yield or stop for pedestrians.

 - 48% of these accidents were attributed to drivers not yielding.
-It was the highest ranked cause of pedestrian accidents in Chicago.
+This was the highest ranked cause of pedestrian accidents in Chicago.

 - 33% of all the accidents studied were hit and run.
-These also made up 40% of the fatality pedestrian accidents, double the national average.
-There was an average of 2 hit and run pedestrian accidents per day over a 5-year period in Chicago.
+These also made up 40% of the fatal pedestrian accidents - double the national average.
+There was an average of two hit and run pedestrian accidents per day over a 5-year period in Chicago.